Indications against dynamical CPT symmetry restoration in quantum gravity

-We thus find the following results: \begin{itemize} \item For gauge fields, $f_{\gamma}<0$ in the gravitational parameter space, except for a tiny region.
+We thus find the following results, see also Fig.~\ref{fig:gaugescals}: \begin{itemize} \item For gauge fields, $f_{\gamma}<0$ in the gravitational parameter space, except for a tiny region.
 Thus, metric fluctuations generically \emph{increase}, not decrease $n_{\mu}g_{\gamma}$, see supplementary material for studies of the robustness. \item For fermions, $f_{\psi}<0$ for both $g_{\psi}$ and $h_{\psi}$ everywhere in parameter space.
 Thus, metric fluctuations always \emph{increase}, not decrease the fermionic CPT violating couplings. \item For scalars, the leading-order contribution to $f_{\phi}$ vanishes.
 We therefore proceed to next-to-leading order, where we obtain a small contribution that is generically negative. \end{itemize}

 In summary, we do not find a region in parameter space where metric fluctuations drive the CPT-violating couplings towards zero.
 Instead, metric fluctuations even increase these couplings further, exacerbating the problem of reconciling experimental constraints with theoretical expectations.
+To demonstrate the severity of the required fine-tuning, we consider the observational constraint $g_{\gamma} n_{\mu} < 10^{-43}\, \rm GeV$ \cite{Kostelecky:2007zz,Kostelecky:2008be,Kostelecky:2009zp} and confront it with our result for $f_{\gamma}$, setting $\Lambda=0$ and $G=1$ to obtain a concrete numerical example.
+For each order of magnitude in scales over which quantum-gravity fluctuations are dynamically important, and where we assume that we can approximate $f_{\gamma} = \rm const$, we obtain an enhancement factor of approximately 1.4.
+An enhancement is the opposite of the effect that would be needed; in fact, if CPT would be violated in the deep UV, but suppressed by gravitational fluctuations such that observational bounds were met, $f_i \gtrsim 10$ would be necessary to avoid fine-tuning.
+In contrast, we have $f_{\gamma} \approx - 0.16$ for $G=1$.